KAWASAKI J125 (2016 - 2021) Review

 Overall ratingNext up: Ride & brakes

-If you want cheap simple commuting in comfort with style and reliability, then look no further, the Kawasaki J125 hits the spot.
+If you want cheap simple commuting in comfort with style and reliability, then look no further than the Kawasaki J125.

 - Related: Best 125cc motorbikes

-Don’t be put off by its lack of capacity.
+Don’t be put off by its lack of capacity, though.
 In any major city commute you really don’t need anything more than what the Kawasaki J125 provides.
-This bike is a 125cc version of the Kawasaki J300.

 Ride quality & brakesNext up: Engine

-The excess weight isn’t noticeable on the move (182kg).
-The J125 carries its weight low, underslung.
-This almost gives the bike a pendulum feel as you dart between traffic.
-The Maxiis rubber did its best to find grip on the sometimes very slippery smooth Spanish roads.
-ABS comes as standard, which is a big selling point for new or inexperienced riders.
-Despite it’s J300 dimentions the wide seat is actually low and as you’d expect the automatic J125 is a doddle to ride.
+At its 2016 launch, the Maxxis rubber did its best to find grip on the sometimes very slippery Spanish roads and the standard issue ABS is a big selling point for new or inexperienced riders.
+Despite its J300 dimentions the wide seat is actually low and as you’d expect the automatic J125 is a doddle to ride - especially around town.

 EngineNext up: Reliability

-The single-cylinder four-stroke Kymco moto is much more responsive than you’d expected.
-It will comfortably haul its big body up-to an indicated 100kph without any fuss and roll onto a little more.
-It will happily cruise along at an indicated 100kph despite the little Chinese motor working overtime at 9,000rpm.
-However it’s a little revvy around town buzzing at 6,000rpm at only 30mph dependant on conditions.
+The single-cylinder four-stroke Kymco motor is much more responsive than you’d expect.
+It will comfortably haul its big body up to an indicated 62mph without any fuss and roll onto a little more.

 Reliability & build qualityNext up: Value

-The Kawasaki J125 use a Kymco chinese base, the single cylider engine still says Kymco on the side, it’s based on the Kymco Downtown 125.
+The Kawasaki J125 uses a Kymco Chinese base.
+The single-cylinder engine still says Kymco on the side - it’s based on the Kymco Downtown 125.
 However Kawasaki have tried their upmost to give the J125 an air of quality using parts from Kawasaki’s J300.
 Essenitally the J125 is just the J300 with a smalller engine.

 We've only got the one Kawasaki J125 owners' review on the site.
 It gets 4 out of 5 stars, but it's not quite clear why...